 Joint velocity, acceleration and jerk limits can be directly encoded in equivalent stage-dependent, as well as state-dependent sets $\mathcal{B}^1_i$ $\mathcal{B}^2_i$ and $\mathcal{B}^3_i$, so that:

 Equivalently, joint torque and torque rate limits can be encoded in similar sets $\mathcal{C}^1_i$ and $\mathcal{C}^2_i$:

 More commonly, all the quantities above are given within fixed domains that do not change along the trajectory, are not configuration dependent, and not velocity-dependent, but the generality of the framework allows for the accommodation of more complex constraints.
-For example, interacting torque constraints, that cannot be parametrized \cite{Shin86}, can be easily handled with DP.
+For example, interacting torque constraints expressed as